acoustician/Tripadvisory-review-Rating-prediction-/README.md

 Table of contents
 1. Description and the aim of Project
 2. Packages used
+3. Text Analysis
-3. Pre-processing of text
+4. Pre-processing of text
-4. Modeling
+5. Modeling
-5. Deployment Testing
+6. Deployment Testing
-6. Deployment
+7. Deployment

 # Description and the aim of Project